erkekin/dubdubspider/PLAN.md

 - **Orchestration:** A `main.py` script will serve as the entry point and coordinate the overall process.
 - **Execution Flow:**
-    1. It will accept the initial WWDC 2025 video URL as a command-line argument or from a configuration file.
+    1. It will read initial WWDC video URLs from `initial_links.md`.
-    2. It will instantiate and run the spider to gather the video relationship data.
+    2. It will instantiate and run the spider for each URL to gather the video relationship data.
     3. It will then pass the collected data to the graph generator to produce the final `wwdc_graph.md` file.
-    4. It will then jump to the first related video link and repeat the process.
-    5. A success message will be printed to the console upon completion.
+    4. A success message will be printed to the console upon completion.

 This plan provides a structured approach to developing the WWDC video graph spider, separating concerns into distinct modules for clarity and maintainability.